nashrav3/business_helperbot/README.md

     ```
     Start the bot in watch mode (auto-reload when code changes):
     ```bash
-    npm run dev
+    docker compose up
     ```

    **Production Mode:**

-    Install only production dependencies (no development dependencies):
-    ```bash
-    npm install --only=prod
-    ```

-    Set the `NODE_ENV` environment variable to "production" in your `.env` file.
+    Set the `NODE_ENV` environment variable to "production" in your `.env.bot.prod` file.
 Also, make sure to update `BOT_WEBHOOK` with the actual URL where your bot will receive updates.
     ```dotenv
     NODE_ENV=production
     BOT_WEBHOOK=<your_webhook_url>